Úsobí: History

 The first written mention of Úsobí is from 1307.
 In 1789, the village was promoted to a market town.

+Demographics

 Economy

 There was a 220-year tradition of glass manufacturing, commencing in 1779, with the initial site being the creation of a glass grinder underneath a pond.

 Transport

-The D1 motorway runs through the southern part of the municipal territory.
+The D1 motorway from Prague to Brno runs through the southern part of the municipal territory.

 Sights

-The Church of Saints Peter and Paul was originally a Gothic building from the 13th century, rebuilt to its current form in 1759–1760.
+The main landmark of Úsobí is the Church of Saints Peter and Paul.
+It was originally a Gothic building from the 13th century, rebuilt to its current form in 1759–1760.